Redesigning Enable Medicine’s Data Upload Journey

 The Impact

-Just a couple metrics to outline how these changes improve both external users and internal team members experiences.
+Just a couple of metrics to outline how these changes improved experiences for both external users and internal team members.

 60%